Destiny-02/P4P/README.md

   - Rerun the `percentOfVocab` tool.
   - Replace the results in `results/x/x-term-percentVocab-y-n.csv` with the tool output csv.
   - Update the workbook version
+- Identifier categorisation/validation
+  - No manual updates required, the whole pipeline is automated.

 # Speeding up the tool